 - triptorelin (Decapeptyl) – you have this once a month, 3 monthly or 6 monthly

 At first, the injections may make your symptoms worse.
 This is called tumour flare.
-Your doctor gives you an anti androgen tablet to take for the first 4 to 6 weeks of your treatment with the LH blocker to stop the tumour flare.
+Your doctor gives you an anti androgen tablet to take for the first 4 to 6 weeks of your treatment to stop the tumour flare.

 This is the other type of injection.
+It is also called GnRH blocker.
 There is currently only one type called degarelix (Firmagon).
 When you first start treatment, you have 2 injections on the same day.
 Then you have one injection a month.
 There's no risk of tumour flare with this treatment.

 These tablets stop testosterone from your testicles getting to the cancer cells.
 Examples of anti androgens include: